Ver en Español

 At what age can a child refuse to see a parent in Florida?

-How do you prove a parent is unfit for visitation in Florida?
+How do you prove a parent is unfit or that visits should be supervised?